denniscampos/pass-n-play/README.md

 ## Tech Used

-Gamer's hub uses a number of dependencies to make this work properly.
+Pass N' Play uses a number of dependencies to make this work properly.

 - NodeJs
 - Express